hpi-swa-teaching/Algernon-Launcher/README.md

 - Search preferences
 - Search morphs
 - Search global variables
-- Print and evaluate Smalltalk expressions (e.g. enter `= 2*3`)
+- Print and evaluate Smalltalk expressions
 - Action verbs for filtering and quick access (e.g. `run SomeTest` will only search for tests and set a default action)

-### Full Text Search in Classes

-Enter a class name to search within.
-Hit the right arrow key.
-Enter the search term for full text search (method names and code) in that class.
+- full text search in classe

-Matching methods are listed.
+For explanations regarding the usage features check out the wiki.

 ## Credits